crdelozier/sfds/pong/ideas.md

 * First, find an image to use instead of the ball!
 * Here's an example if you don't have one you want to use: https://upload.wikimedia.org/wikipedia/commons/7/7a/Basketball.png
+* IMPORTANT: Make sure you save your file to Downloads in the studentlab folder.
+(C:/Users/studentlab/Downloads)
+* IMPORTANT: Make sure you save the image as image.jpg or image.png

 * We need to add a variable for the image: